romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 Q. I have 200 records to be processed using Queueable Apex, How Can I divide theexecution Context for every 100 records?
 Similar to future jobs, queueable jobs don't process batches, so you can't divide the execution Context.
 It will process all 200 records, in a single execution Context

+`@future` methods and Queueable Apex both provide asynchronous processing in Salesforce, but they have different use cases and considerations.
+Here are situations when you might choose one over the other:

+**Use `@future` Methods When:**

+1. **Simplicity**: If you have a simple, straightforward task that doesn't require chaining multiple jobs or complex logic, `@future` methods are easier to implement.

+2. **Governor Limits**: `@future` methods have their own set of governor limits, which are separate from the synchronous limits.
+This can be beneficial when you want to perform additional processing within the same transaction and need to stay within the same set of limits.

+3. **Non-Serializable Data**: If your task involves non-serializable data (e.g., non-primitive data types or objects that can't be passed between transactions), `@future` methods allow you to work with these data types directly.

+4. **Simple Error Handling**: If you have simple error handling needs (e.g., you don't need to manage retries or complex error scenarios), `@future` methods are straightforward to work with.

+**Use Queueable Apex When:**

+1. **Complex Processing**: If your task requires more complex processing, such as chaining multiple jobs together, managing dependencies between jobs, or passing data between them, Queueable Apex provides more flexibility.

+2. **Error Handling and Retry**: Queueable Apex allows you to handle errors, implement retry mechanisms, and manage more complex error scenarios.

+3. **Bulk Processing**: If you need to process a large volume of records efficiently and want to implement bulk processing, Queueable Apex is a better choice.
+It allows you to divide the work into multiple Queueable jobs, which can run concurrently.

+4. **Long-Running Jobs**: For long-running jobs or tasks that are expected to run for a significant amount of time, Queueable Apex is preferred.
+It's more suitable for tasks that may span several minutes or even hours.

+5. **Monitoring and Debugging**: Queueable Apex provides more visibility and monitoring options, making it easier to track and manage long-running jobs or complex processing flows.